Blue Line (Dubai Metro): Statistics

 The line was initially supposed to run between Dubai International Airport and Al Maktoum International Airport along E311 road, to be completed by 2012, but due to the 2008 financial crisis, it was delayed.
 After the 2023 redesign, the line will be 30 kilometres long, with 15.5 kilometres underground with 5 stations, while the rest will be above-ground with 9 stations.

 Route

 Seven stations will be elevated, including one iconic station.
 Five stations will be underground, including one interchange station; and two elevated transfer stations connected to the existing Centrepoint station, the eastern terminus of Red Line in Rashidiya; and Creek station, the southern terminus of Green Line in Al Jaddaf.

+New stations

+14 new stations are planned on the Blue Line: